KDE/kdevelop/README.md

 * warning about missing compilation database
 * support for fix-its
-* running on more than one file, e.g. the whole project
 * globally defined sets of checks, for reuse between projects and use for specific code analyze work
 * folder-specific clang-tidy settings